California snowpack clawing back to average as spring approaches

 At the start of 2025, the statewide snowpack was at a dismal 39% of its April 1 average.
 Just two months later, the snowpack shot up to 79% of its April 1 average.

-The California Data Exchange Center (CDEC) uses April 1 to compare the current snowpack level to previous years.
+The California Data Exchange Center uses April 1 to compare the current snowpack level to prior years.
 This is the when snowpack reaches its peak and snowmelt begins, continuing through the summer and fall.

-During the winter months, rain fills valley reservoirs, but when spring turns to summer the snowmelt is what keeps reservoir levels stable and aqueducts filled.
+During the winter months, rain fills valley reservoirs.
+When spring turns to summer, the snowmelt keeps reservoir levels stable and aqueducts filled.

 After two consecutive winters of consistent, above-average rain and snow for California, this year has been a stark contrast.

-With drought as a constant concern, the recent snowfall is a relief to central and southern California when these regions receive minimal precipitation through the first half of winter.
+The recent snowfall is a relief to southern and central California where drought is a constant concern, especially in years when those regions receive minimal precipitation through the first half of winter.

 Elijah Kessler has lived in California his entire life.
 He’s been through many drought periods, this year he is thankful for the recent storms.

-“California’s been in and out of droughts my whole life and so it’s good to see we are retaining some water, retaining some snow and that things are starting to turn green again,” Kessler said.
+“California’s been in and out of droughts my whole life,” Kessler said.
+“So, it’s good to see we are retaining some water, retaining some snow and that things are starting to turn green again.”

 Beyond the hydrological implications, the snowpack is a crucial variable in California’s economy.

-Data from the United States Geological Survey (USGS) shows 75% of California’s irrigated land is in the Central Valley.
-Additionally, half of the nation’s fruits and nuts are produced here.
+Data from the United States Geological Survey shows 75% of California’s irrigated land is in the Central Valley — the largest ag-producing region on the country.

-If the snowpack is low, groundwater is tapped in order to cover the deficit, but it is a finite supply.
+When the snowpack is low, farmers and growers use groundwater recharge basins to cover the deficit, but it is a finite supply.

 Courtesy: National Weather Service, Hanford

-The National Weather Service in Hanford has issued a Winter Storm Watch for the Sierra through Thursday evening.
+The National Weather Service in Hanford issued a Winter Storm Watch for the Sierra Nevada through Thursday evening.

-In the bulletin, the National Weather Service forecasts one to three feet of snow above 4,000 feet with up to four feet possible in the higher elevations.
+The National Weather Service expects one to three feet of snow above 4,000 feet and possibly more at higher elevations.

 Lighter snow accumulations are possible this weekend into early next week as well.